7/24/2019

 Chairman and Chief Executive Officer

 Okay, let me just address the second part.
-It's very lethal.
-Okay, it's negligible.
-So this is behind us essentially, whether it's in the bookings numbers or in the revenue number, it's just out.
-The first question you asked was what the color on the bookings.
-I would say we had an exceptionally strong bookings quarter.
-And you know, you might have noted a little disconnect on the book to bills other than the fact that it just comes to show that what we've been saying forever, which is don't rely on book to issues and don't use them to compare across the board because there are so many variables that affect that fraction.
-So you noted we reported 1.59 book to bill on a 606 basis, which is extremely strong and excluding pass through is 135, which is also extremely strong when a service is basis.
+Very little, okay, so negligible.
+So this is behind us, essentially, whether it's in the bookings numbers or in the revenue numbers, it's just out.
+The first question you asked was, what, the color on the bookings.
+I would say we had an exceptionally strong bookings quarter, and, you know, you might have noted a little disconnect on the book-to-bills, other than the fact that It just comes to show that what we've been saying forever, which is don't rely on book-to-bill ratios and don't use them to compare across the board because there are so many variables that affect that fraction.
+So you noted we reported 1.59 book-to-bill on a 6-6 basis, which is extremely strong.
+And excluding pass-through is 135, which is also extremely strong on a services basis.
 And the reason for the disconnect, if you will, is a mixed issue.
-If we had the same proportion of core clinical, FSP, lab and other type of work, then you would have the exact same proportion of pass throughs.
-We've said before, and I want to repeat it here for clarification, core clinical bookings, which are the most attractive portion of our business.
-As you know, there are higher margins.
-They are the whole suite of services typically coming with more pass throughs.
-So what this indicates to you here with this very strong 1.59 number is that the proportion, the relative proportion in the mix of bookings in the core of core clinical is significantly higher than it has been on a normalized basis historically.
+If we had the same proportion of core clinical, FSP, lab, and other type of work, then, you know, you would have the exact same proportion of pass-throughs.
+We've said before, and I want to repeat it here for clarification, Core clinical bookings, which are the most attractive portion of our business, as you know, there are higher margins, there are the whole suite of services, typically come in with more pass-throughs.
+So what this indicates to you here, with this very strong 159 number, is that the proportion, the relative proportion in the mix of bookings in the core of core clinical is significantly higher than it has been on a normalized basis historically.
 That's very good news.
 It is higher quality bookings.
-Now, it happens to be the fraction is higher because the revenue, which is a denominator in the quarter, is still suffering from headwind pass throughs.
+Now, it happens to be the fraction is higher because the revenue which is a denominator in the quarter, is still suffering from headwind from pass-throughs.
 So you've got two things going on here.
-You have higher quality bookings with a higher mix relative to normal of core clinical bookings, and you have relatively less pass throughs on the revenue in the denominator because we're still executing now historic bookings, which were a lower mix of core clinical.
-And as a result of which, you've got still a headwind because of a decline of pass throughs year over year.
+You have higher quality bookings with a higher mix relative to normal of core clinical bookings, and you have relatively less pass-throughs on the revenue in the denominator because we're still executing now historic bookings, which were a lower mix of core clinical, and as a result of which, you've got still a headwind because of a decline of pass-throughs year over year.
 I hope that's clear.
-And again, the reverse trend on the when you do the LTM, again, you will see the same explanation.
-I'm just giving this extended explanation because I want to show that be careful when you given a book to bill ratio.
+And again, the reverse trend when you do the LTM, again, you will see the same explanation.
+I'm just giving this extended explanation because I want to, A, show that Be careful when you're given a book-to-bill ratio.
 There is a lot underneath.
-And number two, in our case, we chose to give you everything this quarter, hopefully to convey to you how strong the bookings are, not just on the dollar number.
-But also, as I just explained in terms of the quality and the mix included in this mix, of course, is the very much higher proportion of core powered smart clinical trials, all of which are core and all of which come with a lot of pass throughs, because again, they are all encompassing sets of services.
-I hope that gives you the color you were looking at even more.
-Thank you, Bob.
-And maybe we can go to the next question.
+And number two, in our case, we chose to give you everything this quarter, hopefully to convey to you how strong the bookings are, not just on the dollar number, but also, as I just explained, in terms of the quality and the mix.
+Included in this mix, of course, is the very much higher proportion of core-powered smart clinical trials, all of which are core and all of which come with a lot of pass-throughs because, again, they are all-encompassing sets of services.
+I hope that gives you the color you were looking, maybe even more.
+Thank you, Bob, and maybe we can go to the next question.

 speaker